 It’s not about finding the top charities; it’s about finding the top charities for you.
 The list of good charities for you may not necessarily match other lists out there.
 We have created a series of questions you can ask to help better align your giving with your interests and your goals.

 To find a charity to give to, a good first step is thinking about your mission or value statement.

 What values drive and motivate you in life?
 These are the same values that will likely motivate your giving.
 You can look through a pre-set list of values and narrow yours down to a shortlist of 5.
 Another strategy is to think freely about what you care most about in life and how you want your legacy to look like.

 For example, if you care deeply about compassion and care, you may want to consider giving to a charity for the homeless or other vulnerable groups.
-If honesty and integrity is highly important to you, you could find a charity supporting research or advocacy in the interest of public knowledge.
+If honesty and integrity are highly important to you, you could find a charity supporting research or advocacy in the interest of public knowledge.

 Ponder your own story.

 What has helped you personally to thrive?
 Is there an experience that you feel has shaped you positively?
 If you can contribute to bringing that experience to others through charitable giving, that could be a good place to start.
 The empathy of lived experience is an unmatched motivator for giving.